cs3org/OCM-API/work/notifications/research/nextcloud-server.md

 and applies side effects.
 This gives one clear example of receiver behavior in deployed code.

-For file notifications, `notification.sharedSecret` is the main binding input.
-When signatures are available, the server also ties the request back to the expected remote identity.
+For file notifications, `providerId` and `notification.sharedSecret` are both part of the binding story.
+The server looks up the share by id and then checks the shared secret; when signatures are available, it also ties the request back to the expected remote identity.
 In other words, Nextcloud already behaves as if transport authentication and object binding are related but still separate.

 The implementation also shows that success bodies can matter.
 In particular, `REQUEST_RESHARE` can return response data instead of behaving like a generic